Overview

-The Secret Superpower: Unique Structure Optimization
+Unique Structure Optimization

-glyrepr implements a clever optimization called
+glyrepr implements an optimization called unique

-unique structure storage.
-Instead of storing thousands
+structure storage.
+Instead of storing thousands of identical

-which original positions they belong to.
+positions they belong to.

 Let’s see this in action: